emilyantosch/shc_pr3_vl/databases/slides_5/main.typ

 #slide[
   #heading(numbering: none)[Weak Entity Types]
+  #text(size: 18pt)[
     - An entity type without a key attribute is called a *weak entity type*
     - Weak entities are identified by being related to specific entities from another entity type in combination with one of their attribute values;
     - This other entity type is called *the identifying or owner entity type*, and the relationship type that relates a weak entity type to its owner *the identifying relationship*
     - A weak entity type always has a total participation constraint (existence dependency) with respect to its identifying relationship
     - Represented by double rectangles and by having their identifying relationship placed in double diamonds
       - The partial key attribute is underlined with a dashed or dotted line
-  - Example: Room vs. Building
+    #example(title: [Example: Room vs. Building])[
-    - Need for identify room: Room number and Building number!
+      Need for identify room: Room number and Building number!
+    ]
+  ]
 ]